PimenovAlexander/resources/technical-reference/contracts/pool.md

 ## POOLV3_INIT
 Opcode : **0x441c39ed**

-First mandatory operation that fills crucial parameters of the pool
+The first mandatory operation that fills crucial parameters of the pool

 | Mnemonic | Type | Description |
 | --- | --- | --- |